Pearl-bordered Fritillary butterfly © Tamasine Stretton

 Pearl-bordered Fritillary butterfly (Boloria euphrosyne) at rest on a surveyors hand © MWT/Tammy Stretton

-The PBFs need YOU!
+The PBFs thank YOU!

 The Pearl-bordered Fritillary butterfly (PBF for short!) is sadly now rare in the UK.
-In Wales, there are just nine known sites and six of those are in Montgomeryshire.
+In Wales, there are just eight known sites and six of those are in Montgomeryshire.
 The Welsh stronghold for the species is the Welshpool area, where five nearby sites form a connected colony, known as a meta-population.

 For over 20 years, Montgomeryshire Wildlife Trust has been working with the landowners on these sites, to ensure the habitat is managed appropriately, as well as monitoring the butterfly numbers. (find out more about this here).
 This work has successfully maintained the population, but it remains under threat; without annual practical habitat management these sites would quickly be lost.